CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 }).toReadPixels([0, 0, 0, 255]);
 ```

-Low-level Cesium renderer tests use just a `Context` without a Cesium `Scene`, and use the `contextToRender` and `notContextToRender` custom matchers to render a WebGL point primitive to the context's 1x1 viewport and verify the RGBA value, e.g.:
+Low-level CesiumJS renderer tests use just a `Context` without a CesiumJS `Scene`, and use the `contextToRender` and `notContextToRender` custom matchers to render a WebGL point primitive to the context's 1x1 viewport and verify the RGBA value, e.g.:

 ```javascript
 expect({